 <gateways> <gateway_group> <name>LoadBalance</name> <item>WAN|1</item> <item>OPT1|1</item> <trigger>downlosslatency</trigger> <descr>Balance Load between WAN and OPT1</descr> </gateway_group> <gateway_item> <interface>wan</interface> <gateway>dynamic</gateway> <name>WAN</name> <weight>3</weight> <descr>WAN gateway</descr> <monitor>x.x.x.x</monitor> </gateway_item> <gateway_item> <interface>opt1</interface> <gateway>dynamic</gateway> <name>OPT1</name> <weight>1</weight> <descr>OPT1 gateway</descr> <monitor>y.y.y.y</monitor> <defaultgw/> </gateway_item> </gateways>

-#7 Updated by Seth Mos about 5 years ago
+#7 Updated by Seth Mos over 5 years ago

 - Status changed from Feedback to Resolved